BeiningBogen/iOS-Kristiania/Lesson05/README.md

 4: Decoration View

-views that add no functionality, but are intended to make the collection view visually more beautiful
+Views that add no functionality, but are intended to make the collection view visually more beautiful

 ---